capslocky/WcfSoapLogger/README.md

 ## Features ##
-* Exact byte content of each request and response
+* You get exact content of each request and response
 * Including any malformed requests and soap faults
-* Works for both web-services and clients
+* It's applicable for both parties: web-services and clients
-* Each request and response is a separate file
 * Easy start, no code modification needed - just put dll and adjust config file
-* Custom handling of byte content in your code
+* Default handler just saves each request and response as a separate file
+* But you can implement any **custom handler** instead

-## Standard output sample ##
+## Default output sample ##
 ![ExampleBeta](/docs/images/main_screenshot.png?raw=true)